-The Center trains students to understand the needs of high-risk children and their families and to cultivate a set of skills needed to ensure that the immediate and long-term needs of children and their families are adequately addressed.
-The knowledge and skills students gain from the program will help to create a cadre of well-trained professionals able to assume the professional roles and responsibilities required of a social worker.
+The Center trains students to understand the needs of high-risk children and their families and helps cultivate the set of skills needed to ensure that the immediate and long-term needs of children and their families are adequately addressed.
+The knowledge and skills students gain from the program helps create a cadre of well-trained professionals, able to assume the professional roles and responsibilities required of a social worker.
 Key elements of the Center's commitment to students:

 - Advanced training and preparation

 - Career development and support through a practicum experience

 What is the Title IV-E Stipend Program

 The Title IV-E program provides stipends to students who are committed to the field of child welfare in the state of Montana.
 Students must be accepted into the BSW and MSW program to be eligible.
 Students who are selected receive a stipend per semester.
 After graduation, they are required to work as a salaried employee for Child and Family Services Division for six months for every semester the stipend is received.

 For more information contact Kerrie Ghenie at 406-544-0525 or at firstname.lastname@example.org

 How can I find out what a public child welfare social worker does?